Welcome to today's edition of the Rush 24-7 podcast.

 They refuse to accept the economic do's and don'ts, the conventional wisdom, and they just chuck it all.

-And he said a great example of this was the Victorians.
+And he said, a great example of this was the Victorians.

-Victorians were a generation that grew up amongst debauchery, and they wanted no part of it, and they went so far the other way that, you know, prim, proper, perfect, total morality at all times.
+Victorians were a generation that grew up amongst debauchery, and they wanted no part of it.

 So I'm thinking, okay, where are we in this generation?

-Is this are the millennials a generation that is going to grow up refusing to accept what they have been bequeathed?
+Is this, are the millennials a generation that is going to grow up refusing to accept what they have been bequeathed?

 And are they going to embark on new ways of doing things?

-And is it going to be economics?
+And is it going to be economics, economics only?

 Is it going to be cultural?